 - Car valeting centers

 - Sports events

 - Music events

-On top of all that it’s important to remember that the Membership Rewards Points that the Amex Blue Business Plus Credit Card earns can be transferred over (in a 1:1 ratio) to loyalty programs like…
+On top of this, it’s important to remember that the Membership Rewards Points that the Amex Blue Business Plus Credit Card earns can be transferred over (in a 1:1 ratio) to loyalty programs like the following:

 - Flying Blue

 - British Airways Executive Club

 - Delta SkyMiles